x95castle1/docs-tap/install-components.md

     address.
     For example, if `minikube ip` returns `192.168.64.1`, you can use the `192.168.64.1.nip.io` domain.
     You cannot use an address of form `127.0.0.1.nip.io` or `subdomain.localhost`.
-This will cause a failure.
+This causes a failure.
 Internal services needing to connect to each other will connect to themselves instead, because the address would resolve to the host loopback address of `127.0.0.1`.